roman-milk/roman-milk.github.io/complete-submission.md

  "I had to go home and plan fucking my mother.
 I also will make arrangements for tomorrow's plan.
 Love Carla.
 P.S.-Your mother is an amazing fuck."

  I laughed, lay back on the bed and fucked myself with the biggest vibrator I had.
 I turned it on high and slid it into my moist cunt.
 I closed my eyes and fantasized about dominating my whore mother.
 Tomorrow...tomorrow...tomorrow...
-Report_Story #1